Offices in Hayward, Castro Valley, Concord and San Jose

-What is a cataract?
+What Is a Cataract?

-A cataract is a clouding or opacification of the naturally clear lens inside the eye.
+A cataract is a clouding or opacification of the normally clear lens inside the eye.
 This clouding causes blurred or foggy vision or glare.
 It is not a visible film or growth over the outside of the eye.
 The word “cataract” actually means “waterfall” — as if one were looking through a waterfall.

-There are two basic types of cataracts
+There are two basic types of cataracts:

 The slower growing “nuclear” type in which the entire lens turns yellow-brown, and the faster growing “subcapsular” type which affects younger people, those with diabetes, and patients taking cortisone.